The Romsey School

 Important information for all prospective parents when considering requesting placement

-Pupils allocated a place in the Autism Resource Base by Hampshire LA must have an EHCP where Autism and social communication difficulty is their priority need.
-Places are limited .
-The resource is always over subscribed .
+Pupils allocated a place in the Autism Resource Base by Hampshire County Council.
+All pupils must have an EHCP where Autism is their priority need.
+We have 12 places available and we are currently over-subscribed.

-The resourced provision at Romsey School is a mainstream provision.
+The resource provision at Romsey School is a mainstream provision.
 There is an expectation that all pupils will attend mainstream lessons along with their peers .

 As such they will be taught by mainstream teachers with subject specific expertise .
 Class sizes can be up to 30 pupils.